vipuldivyanshu92/AliensOnEarthIDEv1/README.md

 To run this just import the project in Eclipse or your suitable IDE Keep in mind to keep the same structure And then just run.

-The exported files are inside the java projects root directory ie, inside AliensOnEarth directory
+The exported output files are inside the java projects root directory ie, inside AliensOnEarth directory

-Instructions of adding plugins:
+Adding plugins for export format

-1. add the plugIns class caller function in the main class
+1. add the new export format lass to the sources folder

-2. add its title in utils export array
+2. add the display name string for that export format in Utils.java in the createExportMenu string array at the end

-3. call the new export function in the createExportMenu function of the Main class inside the switch case statements by adding a new case statement.
+3. add a case statement invoking the export function and pass the values variable(it holds alineds reg. data) inside the createExportMenu function of Main.java